denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 Writing, which this typist previously perceived as an ordered and continuous activity, subsequently was performed in a more disjointed way.
 The typist could delight in shaping paragraphs that more closely matched her mental activity.
-Screens thus restored some of the fluidity of writing that typewriters denied.
-Writers could, for example, pursue two thoughts at the same time, documenting both at different parts of the file as one would in a notebook.
+Screens restored some of the fluidity of writing that typewriters denied.
+Writers could pursue two thoughts at the same time, documenting both at different parts of the file as one would in a notebook.
 Not constrained by the rigidity of a linear mechanism, they moved around the document at will.

 Engelbart recorded what must count as some of the most evocative passages to appear in a NASA technical report.
 His “Results and Discussion” section